-Soups are the best dishes because they can be an appetizer, a side dish (for salads or sandwiches), or even the main meal.
-This vegan French onion soup takes it to another level because it’s all those things and absolutely delicious, too!
+Hearty vegan soup recipes make the best all-around dishes because they can be an appetizer, a side dish (for salads or sandwiches), or even the main meal.
+This veggie French onion soup takes it to another level because it’s all those things and absolutely delicious, too!

 Why This Recipe is a Winner